APRN Consensus Model

 Although there has been significant progress in the implementation of components of the Consensus Model in many jurisdictions, there continue to be states which have not adopted all the elements for APRN regulation.

 APRNs moving from state to state need to ask themselves,

 - Have I met the requirements to practice in this state?

-- Do I have the appropriate certification required to practice in this state?
+- Do I have the appropriate education and certification required to practice in this state?

-- Does my training/experience match within the scope of practice required to practice?
+- Does my training/experience match the APRN role scope of practice required to practice?